catenax-ng/tx-esc-backbone/docs/developer_docs/source/wallet_tutorial/index.rst

 If you chose creating a new one, you have to enter your mnemonic at the last page by clicking at the words in the correct order to prove, you backed up the mnemonic.

-This description chose `Import existing account` to import a prefunded test account.
+This description chose `Import existing account` to import a pre-funded test account.
-Enter the following mnemonic for the prefunded test account.
+Enter the following mnemonic for the pre-funded test account.
 ```text
 old square lecture frog curtain habit bunker casino awesome defy fashion cry wife rain outer scene fork leaf raven twin hen hurt calm bulb
 ```